 - Squeeze out a drop of dye about the size of the tip of your pinky finger into the conditioner, and combine until the dye has turned the conditioner a hot pink.

 - If you think you'll want a slightly pinker rose gold tint, add another small squeeze of dye into the conditioner.

 - Put your gloves on and apply the mixture to your hair as if you are conditioning your hair like normal.
 Let it process for 30–45 minutes or longer if you prefer.

-- After you have dried your hair, if it is not pink enough for your liking, follow steps 1-5 a second time.
-My second round I ended up adding two squeezes of pink into the conditioner instead of just one.
+- After you have dried your hair, if it is not pink enough for your liking, follow steps 1–5 a second time.
+In my second round, I ended up adding two squeezes of pink into the conditioner instead of just one.